iwataniKenji/graphql-courses-app/README.md

 - [x] Basic GraphQL implementation using inputs, models and resolvers
 - [x] Data fetching through queries and mutations
 - [x] Prisma integration as ORM service
+- [x] Getting data from two different APIs (classroom and purchases) at the same time using Apollo Federation

 <!-- - [x] GraphQL code generator usage for automate queries and mutations creation -->